material-motion/material-motion/specifications/runtime/scheduler_tracing.md

 }
 ```

-**didCreatePerformer event**: The Tracer type can optionally implement a `didCreatePerformer` event.
+**didCreatePerformer event**: The Tracer type can optionally implement a `didCreatePerformer` function.

+Invoked by the scheduler after a new performer instance has been created.

 Example pseudo-code: